- About Us

 Each of the five continuing committees must consist of a minimum of two Directors, and the CEO.

 The Board, from time-to-time, strikes ad-hoc committees, which generally meet regarding a specific issue over a finite period of time.
 Membership of ad-hoc committees is defined by the Board of Directors at the time the committee is established.

 Conflict of Interest:

 The board is responsible for the financial health of the organization.
 As a result, Directors' business and personal interests must not be in conflict with their duties, or appear to be in conflict.
-A conflict of interest occurs when a Director, or someone related to the Director, receives a benefit beyond the usual compensation for the position.
+A conflict of interest occurs when a Director, or someone related to the Director, receives a personal benefit.